SunFest: History

-SunFestivites

-Some SunFestivies available at Sunfest to participate in are the Battle of the Bands, floating themed bars, the TGi5k and Art District.
+Some "SunFestivies" available at Sunfest are the Battle of the Bands, floating themed bars, the TGi5k and Art District.
 In the Art District you can immerse yourself in live artist demonstrations and performances.
 A crowd favorite is the ending firework show which captivates you and leaves you excited for the next SunFest.
 The many SunFestivites can vary by year.

 Organizational history

 SunFest was founded in 1982 by SunFest of Palm Beach Country Inc. This corporation consists of twenty-five board members, twenty-five committees, and more than eighty sponsors.
 One of these sponsors, the "Palm Beach Cultural Council," funds SunFest Music Festival annually as a way to promote art and culture in Palm Beach County.
-Other funders who have helped create the festival include: The State of Florida, 'Department of State, 'Division of Cultural Affairs, and Florida Arts Council.
+Other funders who have helped create the festival include the state of Florida, Department of State, Division of Cultural Affairs, and Florida Arts Council.
 These funders have allowed SunFest to be a private 501(c)3 non-profit organization.
 SunFest Music Festival has received a lot of referrals from the Palm Beach Cultural Council's executive director Will Ray.
-Ray's goal for Sunfest is to provide help to other cultural groups.
-Ray stated his beliefs about SunFest, "SunFest represents a very talented and experienced management and marketing force that should be used throughout the year," Ray said.
-"SunFest is really a giant in the festival industry because it has that management and revenue base."